taolinzhang/Condor_release/README.md

 ## 🦅 Condor

-Condor is a two-stage data synthesis engine designed to generate high-quality data for supervised fine-tuning of large language models (LLMs).
+Condor is a two-stage data synthesis engine adopted in InternLM3, designed to generate high-quality data for supervised fine-tuning of large language models (LLMs).
 The human-preference performance of the model improves significantly when fine-tuned with Condor, without affecting the model's knowledge capacity.
 The Condor pipeline is divided into two stages: data synthesis and data refinement.
-InternLM3

 - **Condor Void (Data Synthesis):**